 Sharp Aquos Crystal has a whopping 78.5% screen-to-body ratio which was quite a feat in 2014.
 If you remember, it was the time when iPhone 6 launched with a complete design makeover, but it is not as innovative as Sharp Aquos Crystal.
 Unfortunately, the phone didn’t receive well on the market as of low specifications.
 Just like the poor reception in the market, none of the brands showed interest in making a near bezel-less smartphone.
 The following year, the company launched a successor – Sharp Aquos Crystal 2 with better specifications and almost same screen-to-body ratio, but it got almost the same reception as the first one.
 As the years passed, every major brand started reducing the side bezels making the phone edge-less.

-It was first perceived by South Korean Electronics giant Samsung, which introduced the edge screen to the market in the same year when Sharp introduced Aquos Crystal.
+It was first perceived by South Korean electronics giant Samsung, which introduced the edged screen to the market in the same year when Sharp introduced Aquos Crystal.
 The Samsung Galaxy Note Edge was launched in September 2014 which has a screen-to-body ratio of 77.2%.
 Unlike Sharp Aquos Crystal, Samsung Galaxy Note Edge was bent [curved] at one end which means there were no bezels at one end.
 That one edge has many features like showing notifications, updates, an always-on display showing time, date, etc. Also, the phone has won many awards in the design category and stood as one among the top 5 best smartphones in 2014.

 It was just beginning in making the phone bezel-free, and in the following years, Samsung launched Galaxy s6 Edge & Edge + which were double-edged phones.
 This showed that in the coming years, the company would be introducing more edgeless phones in both Galaxy S & Note series.
 Well, it proved to be right, as the Galaxy S7 Edge & Note 7 has double edges like in S6 Edge and has better specifications.

 I know Galaxy Note 7 was a disaster, but it’s one hell of a phone and would have burned the entire competition if there was no exploding battery issue.
-Anyhow, moving on to the bezel-less smartphones history, the curved displays were, in fact, an advantage, but they were no near to be called as entire bezel-less smartphones as the top & bottom bezels were intact on these phones.
+Anyhow, moving on to the bezel-less smartphone’s history, the curved displays were, in fact, an advantage, but they were no near to be called as entire bezel-less smartphones as the top & bottom bezels were intact on these phones.

 The bezel-less trend started by Sharp was again in the discussion last year when Xiaomi, the Chinese copycat came out with an innovative smartphone – Mi Mix which is dubbed as the near bezel-less smartphone.
 To be honest, this is the first product from Xiaomi I liked very much.